vanubhav/EffOff/README.md

 `EffOff` automates the retrieval and analysis of vegetation indices (EVI) from Google Earth Engine.
 It harmonizes Landsat 5, 7, and 8 imagery, performs statistical trend analysis using BFAST, ShapeSelectForest, and Mann-Kendall tests, and generates visualizations for restoration monitoring.

 ## Installation
-You can install the development version of EffOff from GitHub. docs/index.html provides a simple walkthrough.
+You can install the development version of EffOff from GitHub.
+NOTE: 'docs/index.html' provides a simple walkthrough.

 ```r
 # install.packages("devtools")